ResetXPDR/MSFS_AutoFPS/README.md

     - The last used FPS source will be saved and restored upon the next app launch, when a flight session begins, or when the Reset button is pressed during a flight session.
 - General
   - Update Management
-    - **Silent Updates** installs updates automatically without prompts or release notes.
+    - **Silent Updates** install updates automatically without prompts, except for compatibility updates and reversion from test versions, which are always prompted.
-      - The installer window will still appear briefly during the update process, but no user interaction is required.
+      - The installer window appears briefly during the update process and release notes are shown afterwards, with no user interaction required.
       - A one‑time migration prompt is provided for existing Prompted Updates users to switch to Silent Updates.
       - Older versions of the app that don’t recognise Silent Updates will continue to treat this setting as Prompted Updates, ensuring full backward compatibility.
     - **Prompted Updates** (default) automatically install updates but seeks user confirmation for updates and displays release notes.